AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 By Coverage Level

-More coverage translates into higher premiums, but it’s usually wise to buy more than the state minimum for auto insurance.
+More coverage translates into higher premiums, but it’s usually wise to buy more than the state minimum for auto insurance to ensure you are protected financially after a serious accident.

 Coverage levelAverage annual rate for car insurance